 While heart attack is not the main cause for back pain when breathing, it’s incredibly important to be aware of the symptoms.

 For men, the main symptom of a heart attack is chest discomfort, but for women, the symptoms can be quite different.
-Nausea/vomiting, extreme fatigue and—yes—back pain are much more common in women.
+Nausea/vomiting, extreme fatigue, shortness of breath, and—yes—back pain are much more common in women.

 If you are at risk of a heart attack or cardiac arrest, familiarize yourself with the most common symptoms (for men and women) so that you can identify a heart attack when it occurs.